katja-cmd/katja-cmd.github.io/index.md

 <img src="assets/images/stick_figure.png" alt="XKCD comic about Git" hspace="20" width="20%" align="right"/> I am first year student in [Linquistic Diversity and Digital Humantities master's programme](https://www.helsinki.fi/en/degree-programmes/linguistic-diversity-and-digital-humanities-masters-programme/studying) (LingDig) in University of Helsinki.
 For my study track I chose [cognitive science](https://www.helsinki.fi/en/faculty-arts/research/disciplines/digital-humanities/cognitive-science).
 I got to know the field when I had cognitive science as my minor when completing my bachelors degree in computer science and fell in love with the interdisciplinary nature of the discipline.

 What else was I suppose to write...
 Hobbies?
 As I am a bit oder the the average student, I have a day job and two kids, so I don't have a lot of time for hobbies.
-I try to make use of commuting time by listening audio books and right now I am listening this: [Amanda Montells Cultish: The Language of Fanaticism](https://www.goodreads.com/book/show/55338982-cultish).
+I try to make use of commuting time by listening audio books and right now I am listening [Amanda Montells Cultish: The Language of Fanaticism](https://www.goodreads.com/book/show/55338982-cultish).

 Here's a list of few of my book recommendations:
 * [Kevin Mitnics & William L. Simon: Ghost in the Wires: My Adventures as the World's Most Wanted Hacker](https://www.goodreads.com/book/show/10256723-ghost-in-the-wires?ref=nav_sb_ss_1_18)